Get alerts of updates about «Energy-efficient light bulbs or fluorescent tubes: what to do if they break»

 - Loose rugs can be taken outside and beaten (such tiny amounts should not harm the environment).

 - The room should be aired for 15 minutes after cleaning.

 What about the vacuum cleaner?

-Vacuuming can help to spread the mercury residue, and therefore one should avoid it if the floor has a smooth surface without cracks.
-Do you have carpets or cracks in the floor?
-It is still best to use the vacuum cleaner, so that all the glass residue and mercury is removed.
+Vacuuming can help to spread the mercury residue, and therefore should be avoided if the floor has a smooth surface without cracks.
+However, if you have carpets or cracks in the floor it is still best to use the vacuum cleaner, so that all the glass residue and mercury are removed.